WilliamRagstad/lambda_calc/README.md

 #### Numbers

-Natural numbers can be encoded using Church numerals:
+Natural numbers can be encoded using Church numerals as shown below.
+Imagine `f` as an action like "take a step forward," and `x` as your starting position on a number line.

 ```hs
 0 = λf.λx.x